Welcome home to the Playhouse.

 Script in Hand playreadings

 Our ever-popular series of playreadings will return in person in 2022!
 Script in Hand packages will also be available.
-Titles and dates TBA.
+Titles TBA.
+But you should save these dates: